ndwhite/PTC-guided-assembly/README.md

 # PTC-guided-assembly
 Guided assembly pipeline for phototransduction cascade probe set work.
-ADD REFERENCE.
+IN REVIEW.

 "Swarm" commands are for a slurm hpc manager, but give you an idea of resources needed.